SavareelFarand/nasa-eonet-analytics-data-pipeline/README.md

 - Warns users if they fetch fewer than 10,000 events for a year or fewer than 1000 events for a month, as the data might get truncated

-- Uses spatial joins to process the dataset one record at a time before storing the parsed data in another database for maximum efficiency
+- Uses spatial joins to process the dataset in batches before storing the parsed data in another database for maximum efficiencyy

 - Converts the data into a bar charts (show total counts) and a line chart (show changes over time)